eworm-de/routeros-scripts/doc/mod/notification-matrix.md

 ![join room](notification-matrix.d/02-join-room.avif)

-The settings have been appended to `global-config-overlay`.
-You may want to edit to move it to an appropriate place.
+The configuration is appended to the configuration snippet `global-config-overlay.d/mod/notification-matrix`.

 Usage and invocation
 --------------------